Modulo factors with bounded degrees: Introduction

-In 1984 Alon, Friedland, and Kalai proposed the following elegant conjecture and proved it for the case that $k$ is a prime power.
-Recently, Botler, Colucci, and Kohayakawa (2020)~\cite{Botler-Colucci-Kohayakawa} confirmed a weaker version of this conjecture by replacing the lower bound of $24(k-1/2)n$ based on Theorem~\ref{Inro:factor:thm:Thomassen} for even integers $k$, and applied it for their purpose.
-In this paper, we introduce a simpler technique to improve their result by replacing a better bound less than $4(k-1)n$. \begin{conj}{\rm (\cite{Alon-Friedland-Kalai-1984})} \end{conj}
+Recently, Botler, Colucci, and Kohayakawa (2020)~\cite[Lemma 3]{Botler-Colucci-Kohayakawa} proved a weaker version of this conjecture by replacing the lower bound by $(24k-12)n$ based on Theorem~\ref{thm:intro:2k-7}, and applied it for their purpose.
+In this paper, we introduce a simpler technique to improve their result by replacing a better lower bound less than $4(k-1)n$.